You might have heard of the term faux leather.

 Pros of Faux Leather

 Faux leather has become a multi-billion dollar industry.
-So, it stands to reason there must be some good things about faux leather.
+So, it stands to reason there are positive with faux leather.

 From faux leather’s durability to its luxurious feel, let’s break down what benefits synthetic leather offers or doesn’t offer!